Comparisons

 Key Takeaway

-Theragun established the premium percussion massager category, but competitors have closed the gap significantly — in some cases surpassing Therabody's flagship products on specific metrics at lower prices.
-Whether you're priced out of the Theragun PRO Plus ($649) or simply want to evaluate alternat
+Theragun established the premium percussion massager category, but competitors have closed the gap significantly — in some cases matching or surpassing Therabody's flagship on specific specs at a lower price.
+Whether you are priced out of the Theragun PRO Plus (around $649) or simply want to evaluat

 Best Theragun Alternatives for Percussion Therapy in 2026